MiCA Crypto Licence in Liechtenstein

 Avoid it when the goal is a low-budget offshore setup, when the team cannot support local staff, office, audit and ongoing compliance, or when EU/EEA passporting does not create enough commercial value.

-No. Banking and PSP access is marked medium in the CSV facts.
+No. Banking and PSP access is marked medium in the current baseline.
 A credible FMA route can support due diligence, but banks and PSPs still review flows, clients, controls, source of funds and the exact business model.

 The page is not legal advice and should not be relied on as a substitute for advice from qualified counsel in the relevant jurisdiction.